 - Extreme pet odors

-- Low Urgency Complaints: These may not have actual merit to them or will make no difference if they are addressed today or in one week.
+- Low Priority: These may not have actual merit to them or will make no difference if they are addressed today or in one week.

 - Pet hair

 - Pet had a one-time accident in the building that the owner cleaned up

 - Dog barks once a day at the mailman

 You will want to talk to the tenant who made the complaint and the tenant whom the complaint is about in person to get both sides of the story.
-You may also want to speak with other tenants in the property if possible to determine if they have had similar issues with the animal.
+You may also want to speak with other tenants in the property, if possible, to determine if they have had similar issues with the animal.

 If you do not allow pets or do not allow the type of pet the complaint is about, then the tenant is violating the terms of their lease by having the pet in your property.
-Depending on the lease agreement the tenant signed and your own judgment, you can:
+Depending on the lease agreement the tenant signed and your own judgment, you have several different options:

-- Ask the tenant to remove the animal.
+- Pet Removal- Ask the tenant to remove the animal.
 If they remove the animal, there will be no further consequences.

-- Fine the tenant a predetermined amount based on your lease agreement for illegally having the animal.
-Ask the tenant to remove the animal from the premises.
+- Fine and Pet Removal- Fine the tenant a predetermined amount based on your lease agreement for illegally having the animal.
+Ask the tenant to remove the animal from the property.